Updated: Oct 29, 2020

 1200 ÷ 1000 = 1.2 kg of wax

-Always remember when the wax cools down, it shrinks.
-So always have extra wax to top up the candle to the desired height you want.
+When the wax cools down, it shrinks.
+So always have extra wax mixture to top up the candle to the desired level and height.